apakrash/packet-generation-tools/docs/09-Attack-02-ARP-Spoof.md

 L2 attacks are not un-common in the network.
 Poisoning the ARP cache of a client for an attacker to be sent all packets to the attacker.
 With scapy it is incredibly simple to execute this attack.

+In this code, the arp packet is crafted and the attributes are changed step by step.

 ## Run the code

 ### Terminal 1